 “Michael (Sikora) is another big recruit for us, a big ruckman with over 50 VFL games with Sandringham, Essendon and Williamston, and played state footy for Victoria, so he’ll be a big addition for us.

 “Mitch (Viney) is another Doveton boy coming back and he’ll be a big strong midfielder for us.
 Luke Daidone is also a big in from Rowville.

 “I’ve looked through the new recruits, and there’s at least a dozen new or returning players that I think will have an impact on the senior 22, so there’s a lot more depth and that needed to occur.

 “Last year is not what Doveton Football Club is all about in terms of on-field performance, so it’s imperative for us to get some more experience on the playing list, and we’ve recruited good quality players on and off the field – they’ve bought some great culture with them, and that’s starting to slowly filter through our playing group.”

 With plenty of players pushing their case for a senior berth against the Kangaroos, Stillman said the list is shaping nicely, with very little departing the club in the off-season.

-“We’ve lost three senior players, Russ Gabriel obviously to Pines, Josh Bradley to Pakenham and young Mitch Cotter is on Collingwood’s VFL list, so we’re hopefully he plays with us when he’s not at Collingwood,” he said.
+“We’ve lost three senior players, Russ Gabriel obviously to Pines, Josh Bradley to Pakenham and young Mitch Cotter is now on Collingwood’s VFL list,” he said.

 The Doves are part of Division One of the new competition, joining other defunct SEFNL clubs Pakenham and Officer in a competiton which will also see them play Yarra Valley clubs Emerald, Belgrave, Monbulk, Mt Evelyn and Warburton Millgrove, and Stillman said that despite the uncertainty of where each clubs sits in the pecking order, it creates plenty of excitement for his club.